Supporting Communities, Improving Lives (SCIL)

 - reduce the high costs these families place on the public sector each year

 How do I refer to the SCIL?

-The Department of Communities and Local Government have defined six national indicators, of which a minimum of 2 must be met for families to qualify for support from the SCIL programme.
+The Department of Communities and Local Government have defined six national indicators, of which a minimum of two must be met for families to qualify for support from the SCIL programme.
 These are:

 If your family, or the family you are working with, meet the criteria and you would like to refer them to the SCIL Team please complete the online form below.

-Families will be contacted within 5 working days of receiving a completed referral.
+Families will be contacted within five working days of receiving a completed referral.

 You may also need to send us a completed consent form: